MatthijsZw/jekyll-survey/README.md

 2. update the `firebase.yml` with your account details

 ### Optional steps:
-1. update the `.gitignore` and delete the line about `firebase.yml` if you want to store your credentials in a git-repository
+1. update your private `.git/info/exclude/` and add a line about `firebase.yml` if you want don't want to push your credentials to a (public) repository
 2. enable google-analytics by setting the `ga`-code to your `UA`-number in the _config.yml

 ## Usage: